gabrielb86/100-days-of-code/log.md

 **Today's Progress**: Completed an additional quiz (Lesson 13 - Udacity course).

 **Thoughts:** Today I studied around 40 minutes, and completed the "Word in Position" quiz.
-I also heard the CodeNewbie podcast, to try to compensate the 20 minutes I could no study.
+I also heard the CodeNewbie podcast, to try to compensate the 20 minutes I could not study.

 **Link to work:** [Lesson 13 - Putting it all together](https://goo.gl/i74Vqf)